RoelofSetsFire/data-processing-1/30 Homework/30 Scraping/20 Homework.md

 In this assignment you will learn to use the Document Object Model (DOM) using Python via the Pattern library, in a few weeks you will also access the DOM from Javascript.
-For the programming excercises in this homework, we provide both some scaffolding and automated tests that are also used when grading the homework.
+We provide some scaffolding for the programming excercise in this homework.

 * The IMDB highest ranking TV-series exercise: [tvscraper.py]
-* The test script for this exercise [test-tvscraper.py]

 [tvscraper.py]: tvscraper.py
-[test-tvscraper.py]: test-tvscraper.py

 ## DOM scraping and traversal